simotek/Enlightenment-Themes/README.md

 Enlightenment-Themes
 ====================

-Various Enlightenment themes im working on, a branch per theme, development status for each theme is listed below
+Various Enlightenment and Terminology themes i'm working on, a branch per theme, development status for each theme is listed below.

+For released themes you can simply download the bundled tarball extract it with `tar -xf <ThemeName>-bundle.tar.xf` and then run `install.sh` to put the files in the appropriate spot in your home directory.

 Building a theme is as simple as running the `./build-darkmod.sh` script.
 The built theme should be automatically put in your theme directory.